Snyder Frequently Asked Questions

-A. You may include materials other than books such as movies, music, graphic novels, ephemera, etc. The items you include must be physical objects that you own and can produce for display.
+You may include materials other than books such as movies, music, graphic novels, ephemera, etc, but the majority should be print.
+You may include up to 5 digital objects/e-books but the items must be displayed and you are responsible for providing the platform for display.
+The items you include must be physical objects that you own and can produce for display.
 Regardless of format, each item you include must speak to the overall theme of your collection.

-A. For the purposes of this contest, a bibliography is a list of the items in your collection, that includes information such as author, title, publisher, etc. An annotated bibliography is a brief paragraph that accompanies the citation.
-Typical annotations are 2-4 sentences in length and include the special interest of the work to you and/or your collection and a brief summarized description.
+For the purposes of this contest, a bibliography is a list of the items in your collection that includes information such as author, title, publisher, etc. An annotated bibliography entry is a brief paragraph that accompanies the citation.
+Typical annotations are 2-4 sentences in length, should describe how each item relates to the collection as a whole, and may address how and why it was acquired.
+Annotations are expected to display the collector's understanding and knowledge of their books.
 At least 10 of your entries must be annotated.

 You may use any citation style that you currently use in our research and coursework.
 Please ensure that you use a single citation style throughout your entire annotated bibliography.
 Please see our Helpful Resources page for more info about citation styles.